da4089/py-xdrlib/README.md

 [![PePY Monthly](https://pepy.tech/badge/py-xdrlib/month)](https://pepy.tech/project/py-xdrlib)

 This is a copy of the Python _xdrlib_ module, present in the standard library from release 1.4 to release 3.12.
-It is intended that this module will be maintained with a compatible API and functionality for as long as it is possible and useful.
+This module will be maintained with a compatible API and functionality for as long as it is possible and useful.

 ## Removal from Standard Library